Club: FC Red Bull Salzburg | Opening: 2003 | Capacity: 30,188

 History and description

-Construction of the Red Bull Arena began in 2001 and was completed in 2003.
-The opening match was played on the 8th of March 2003 between SV Wüstenrot Salzburg and FC Kärnten.
+The Red Bull Arena got built between 2001 and 2003.
+It opened on 8 March 2003 with a match between SV Wüstenrot Salzburg and FC Kärnten.
 The stadium could initially hold 18,250 spectators.

-The Red Bull Arena, temporarily renamed Stadion Salzburg Wals-Siezenheim, hosted three group matches during Euro 2008.
+The Red Bull Arena hosted three group matches during Euro 2008, during which it got temporarily renamed Stadion Salzburg Wals-Siezenheim

 The stadium was initially planned to be converted back to its original capacity as this was promised to local residents, however after the tournament the club’s management decided to remain with the larger stadium instead.
 After a long trajectory with protests and lawsuits of local residents and environmentalists, the club was finally allowed to keep the stadium in its current state.